krishnakeshan/facial-authentication-browser/README.md

 1. Load the models before you use them (see [Loading the Models](https://github.com/justadudewhohacks/face-api.js#getting-started-loading-models))
 2. To use models other than default ones, provide the respective *options* object as a parameter to the *detectSingleFace()* or *detectAllFaces()* methods.
 You can read about it in more detail on the face-api.js GitHub page.

-The storage is implemented in the browser with [PouchDB](https://pouchdb.com/) and only implements in-browser storage.
+The current implementation makes use of MySQL as the datastore.
+The older storage system is implemented in the browser with [PouchDB](https://pouchdb.com/) and only implements in-browser storage.
 You are free to extend it to interact with your own server.

 A simple **mainScript.js** file contains the application logic.
 It has three functions: *capture()*, *enroll()* and *authenticate()*.
 A *run()* function sets up the application soon as the document is ready.